Wrongful Death vs. Medical Malpractice

 - Medical errors during pregnancy or childbirth that result in injuries to a child

 Given that medical malpractice can lead to death, it's possible that a plaintiff may have a claim for both medical malpractice and wrongful death.
 However, many states have laws that limit or "cap" the amount of damages that a jury can award a plaintiff in a medical malpractice lawsuit.

 Get Legal Help With Your Wrongful Death or Medical Malpractice Claim

 If you've been injured by the negligence of a medical professional or healthcare provider.
-You need compensation if you have lost a loved one as a result of medical malpractice, you may be owed legal restitution.
+You need compensation if you have lost a loved one as a result of medical malpractice, you deserve legal restitution.
 Each state has specific laws governing wrongful death and medical malpractice lawsuits, and these sorts of cases have statutes of limitations, so it's important to act quickly.
 Become informed by speaking to a skilled personal injury attorney in your state today.

 Contact a qualified personal injury attorney to make sure your rights are protected.